warning

 Off you go.

-The grass felt a bit damp and it was soft" Andeep says, "The hessian felt a bit bumpy and rough on my feet.
+The grass felt a bit damp and it was soft."
+Andeep says, "The Hessian felt a bit bumpy and rough on my feet.

 It was a little bit scratchy too."
-And Sophia says, "The playground was hard and I had to be careful because there were little stones which were not comfortable to touch with my feet."
+And Sofia says, "The playground was hard and I had to be careful because there were little stones which were not comfortable to touch with my feet."
 Andeep says, "The silk fabric was slippery and slidy.

-It was so soft to touch, but sometimes felt crinkly on my feet."
-So, we are now on to the summary of your learning today.
+It was so soft to touch but sometimes felt crinkly on my feet."
+So we are now onto the summary of your learning today.

 Humans can use their senses to react to what's happening around them.